CDP Climate Change: Telefónica Responses

 The non-profit organization CDP manages a global disclosure platform that enables different stakeholders to respond to the environmental impacts of their activities.
 Recognized as the world’s most important entity in this field, CDP has a very extensive database of business and urban initiatives.
 Its goal is to drive the implementation of a sustainable economy for the benefit of people and the planet, helping stakeholders assess and manage the magnitude of the impacts mentioned.

-CDP has the largest environmental database in the world, which this year has allowed it to analyze the performance of nearly 23,000 companies in relation to climate change.
+CDP has the largest environmental database in the world, which this year has allowed it to analyze the performance of more than 22,000 companies in relation to climate change.

 How does CDP evaluate companies?